Starbreeze cancels co-op D&D game to focus on Payday IP

 1. Starbreeze revealed on Oct.
 2, 2025, that it has canceled the D&D game Project Baxter and laid off a significant part of its development team.

-2. The company promised to shortly present its updated strategy, detailing its renewed Payday-centered growth path.
+2. The company promised to present its updated strategy soon, detailing its renewed Payday-centered growth path.

 3. Starbreeze Studios acquired the full rights to the Payday franchise from 505 Games in May 2016 for approximately $30 million.

 Project Baxter was slated to launch in 2026.
-This cancellation comes with a write-off of about $27 million invested in the game and the firing of at least 44 employees across internal developers and external contractors.
+The cancellation comes with a write-off of about $27 million invested in the game and the laying off of at least 44 employees across internal developers and external contractors.

-According to the announcement, Starbreeze will shortly present its updated strategy, detailing its renewed Payday-centered growth path and plans to expand the heisting genre.
+According to the announcement, Starbreeze will present its updated strategy soon, detailing its renewed Payday-centered growth path and plans to expand the heisting genre.

 “This was a difficult but necessary decision,” said Adolf Kristjansson, CEO of Starbreeze.
 “Our strategy is clear: Payday is one of the most iconic IPs in gaming, with unmatched reach and potential.
 By focusing our investment and talent here, we can accelerate delivery, engage players with more content, and reinforce Starbreeze’s position as the clear leader in the heisting genre.
 This is about sharpening our focus to create the strongest long-term value for our players, our people, and our shareholders.”